 Sound barriers are a method of noise reduction that provides a high density layer used to separate or prevent noise from entering a certain area or leaving a contained area.
-Often used in outdoor noise pollution control, sound barrier materials, such as flexible loaded vinyl, combine mass, flexibility and limpness to form a barrier between the noise source and the controlled area.
+Often used in outdoor noise pollution control, sound barrier materials, such as flexible loaded vinyl, combine mass, flexibility, and limpness to form a barrier between the noise source and the controlled area.

-As with other noise reduction solutions, sound barriers can be customized in terms of layout and aesthetics with cutouts, color options, double-sided paneling.
+As with other noise reduction solutions, sound barriers can be customized in terms of layout and aesthetics with cutouts, color options, and double-sided paneling.
 Most manufacturers will construct barriers to be at least as high as the line of sight between the source of the excessive noise and the receiver.
 Those barriers constructed as thin walls cannot be built too high due to structural stability and strength.

-Depending on the material used to construct the barriers, they will absorb, reflect or transmit the sound waves coming to them, thus reducing the noise to the residential or commercial areas behind the barriers and improving sound quality.
-Materials sound barriers are commonly constructed of include: earth, wood, metal, concrete and other similarly durable and dense materials.
-They do not completely block out or absorb sound, and yet greatly reduce the noise levels which is important especially when highways and busy routes pass through residential areas.
-They can be formed from earth mounds, or from high constructed walls, or from a combination of both.
+Depending on the material used to construct the barriers, they will absorb, reflect, or transmit the sound waves coming to them, thus reducing the noise to the residential or commercial areas behind the barriers and improving sound quality.
+Materials sound barriers are commonly constructed of include earth, wood, metal, concrete, and other similarly durable and dense materials.
+They do not completely block out or absorb sound, but they do greatly reduce noise levels, which is important, especially when highways and busy routes pass through residential areas.
+They can be formed from earth mounds, high constructed walls, or a combination of both.